Families of tractable problems with respect to vertex-interval-membership width and its generalisations: Applications of TIM meta-algorithm

-In this section, we consider a temporal analogue to the maximum matching problem.
+In this section, we consider a temporal analogue to the maximum matching problem and show it to be in FPT with respect to TIM width by leveraging our meta-algorithm.
 In this framework, we require that, for all pairs of time-edges in our matching, the endpoints of the pairs of time-edges are either disjoint, or have non-empty intersection and are sufficiently far apart in time.
 This problem is introduced by Mertzios et al.~\cite{mertzios_computing_2023}.
 Their definition of a $\Delta$-temporal matching is as follows.